Safeguarding & Child Protection

 We take our safeguarding responsibilities extremely seriously here at Willingdon Community School and have a large number of staff who are DSL trained.

 This includes these members of the Senior Leadership Team:

 Mrs Nadene Townsend-Smith,

-In addition, we have the following who are all Directors of Student Progress:
+In addition, we have the following who are Heads of Year:

 Mr Lee Gordon